 Why Do We Watch Fireworks On The 4th Of July?

 People across the U.S. celebrate the 4th of July by watching fireworks light up the night sky.
-But why did the tradition start?
+But why did the tradition start in the first place?

 People also light fireworks on New Year’s Eve, Memorial Day, and Labor Day.
-Although no holiday is more closely associated with fireworks than the 4th of July.
+Despite that, no holiday is more closely associated with fireworks than the 4th of July.

 A person watches fireworks on the 4th of July